gaultier/blog/build-pie-executables-with-pie.md

 - dynamic linking, static loading
 - dynamic linking, dynamic loading

 The first dimension (static vs dynamic linking) is decided by the field 'Type' in the ELF header (bytes 16-20): if it's `EXEC`, it's a statically linked executable.
-If it's `DYN`, it's a shared object file or a statically linked PIE executable.
+If it's `DYN`, it's a shared object file or a statically linked PIE executable (note that the same file can be both a shared library and an executable.
+Pretty cool, no?).

 The second dimension (static vs dynamic loading) is decided by the ELF program headers: if there is one program header of type `INTERP` (which specifies the loader to use), our executable is using dynamic loading meaning it requires a loader (a.k.a interpreter) at runtime.
 Otherwise it does not.
 This aspect can be observed with `readelf`: